 Section B lists topics that are intended to be chosen for a Master's thesis.

-If you would like to propose your own topic idea(s), please do not hesitate to reach out to relevant members of our research team directly.
+If you would like to propose your own topic idea(s), please do not hesitate to reach out to relevant members of our research and teaching team directly.

 Section A - Topics for Practical Courses (SPBA, P1, P2)